DishaSharma2005/Circuit-Desiging-System/ReadMe.md

 2. Make series and parallel connections: You will be asked to choose which resistors to connect in series and which to connect in parallel.

-3. Confirm connections: Once you have selected the connections, the system will display the total resistance of the circuit, the current, and the voltage drop.
+3. Confirm connections: Once you have selected the connections, the system will display the total resistance &current  of the circuit, the current, and the voltage drop at each resistor .

-4. Circuit Visualization: Finally, you can view the design of the circuit showing the connections in series and parallel.

 ## License